andrewdavidmackenzie/libproc-rs/README.md

 ## Build and Test Locally
 If you're feeling lucky today, start with `make` that will run `clippy`, `test` and will build docs also.

-If you want to test locally as much of the test matrix as possible (different OS and versions of rust), that you can use `make matrix`.
-On macos, if you have `act` installed, it will use it to run the linux part of the matrix.

 If you want to stay "pure rust" : `cargo test` will build and test as usual.